johanarnor/dental-bot/README.md

 - `npx prisma generate` generate the prisma client from the schema
 - `npx prisma studio` launches a dashboard over the data and supports filtering/creating objects etc
 - `npx prisma format` formats the schema
-- `heroku logs --tail --app dental-bot-johanarnor` see the logs Heroku logs (available in Logtail as well)
+- `flyctl logs` see the application logs (not available in Logtail, since there isn't any log drains)